|

 All

-of the above albums and audio examples are available to
+of the above albums and audio examples are available

-Amazon
+at the Amazon

 webstore (this

-link takes you to ALL their Wendy Carlos album listings, in
+link takes you to ALL their Wendy Carlos album

-one place).
+listings, in one place).

-We're linking each album to them directly above because
+We're linking each album to them directly above

-currently Amazon provides their familiar fast service with
+because currently Amazon provides their familiar

-decent discount pricing.
-It's easy to go directly there just
+fast service with decent discount pricing.
+It's easy

-by clicking on any of the small CD images to the right
+small CD images to the right above.
+Alternatively,

-music store, or browse an online store of your choice.
+or browse an online store of your choice.
 For

-example, you can try Barnes and Noble or
+example, you can try Barnes and Noble or Borders,

-your convenience).
+convenience).
 (Clicking one of the small CD images in the upper right column above usually bypasses these steps, and links directly to the Amazon page for that particular album, where you may also audition the music on most titles before buying.)

 For

-Reviews, Liner Notes, and lots of interesting
+Reviews, Liner Notes, and lots of

-Background Info, click the appropriate "Learn more
+interesting Background Info, click the

-about".
-Quite a few of your questions on general topics
+appropriate "Learn more about".
+Quite a few of your

-To listen to audio examples on the above CD's, and to
+To listen to audio examples on the above CD's, and

-purchase, click one of the small CD images. |
+to purchase, click one of the small CD images. |

 Temporarily

-Out of Print (commentary
+of Print (commentary

 on several earlier editions.)